jobsta/reportbro-designer/README.md

 + Download ReportBro Designer (`reportbro-designer-<version>.tgz`) from https://github.com/jobsta/reportbro-designer/releases
 + Extract .tgz file and move `dist` folder to your application
-+ In your .html document reference reportbro.js (or reportbro.min.js) and reportbro.css.
++ In your .html document reference reportbro.js and reportbro.css.
 See basic usage below.

 ### Install via npm: